Guide · Updated August 17, 2026

 What actually drives the number

 Scope, mostly: how many workflows, how much hands-on implementation oversight, and whether it’s a one-time project or an ongoing retainer.
 The model of the month has almost nothing to do with it — you’re paying for judgment and outcomes, not tokens.
+A quote that scales with the size of your AI budget rather than the size of your problem is a quote to walk away from.

 What you should be paying for — and what to avoid